8sevenCentral/christiant.is-a.dev/README.md

 ### Adventure Audio: Entrepreneurship and Innovation

 My biggest adventure truly began when I founded and led Adventure Audio.
-This venture was a passion project, a journey of innovation where I dedicated myself to creating unique audio equipment for musicians and audiophiles.
+This venture was a passion project, a journey of innovation where I poured my heart into creating unique audio equipment for musicians and audiophiles.
 Adventure Audio operated on both Business-to-Consumer (B2C) and Business-to-Business (B2B) models.
 The B2B operations included stocking retailers with our innovative products and manufacturing custom enclosures for third-party vendors, some of whom were larger enterprises.

 This entrepreneurial experience served as a crucible for developing a diverse skill set, including:
 *   **Manufacturing & Operations:** CNC machining, UV printing, powder coating, 3D printing, pick-and-place programming and operation, screen printing, electrical test assemblies and processes.
 I mastered the entire product lifecycle, from Design for Manufacturability (DFM) to navigating international shipping trades.